Projecting Miami's 2023 Opening Day roster

 Shortstop (1):

 With the departure of Miguel Rojas, the Marlins will have a new primary shortstop for the first time since 2017.
 Wendle recorded six defensive runs saved there in '22, but he has never been the everyday guy.
-Though Miami signed slick-fielding veteran José Iglesias to a Minor League deal, he will not make the Opening Day roster.
+Though Miami signed slick-fielding veteran José Iglesias to a Minor League deal, he did not make the Opening Day roster.
 Berti will be the backup, especially against tough lefties.
-Manager Skip Schumaker said Berti would "play some shortstop, maybe more than he did last year [10 games]."
+Schumaker said Berti would "play some shortstop, maybe more than he did last year [10 games]."

 Third baseman (1):